-ROAMING MESSENGER, INC. AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS JUNE 30, 2004 AND 2003

-8. STOCK OPTIONS AND WARRANTS (Continued)
+ROAMING MESSENGER, INC. AND SUBSIDIARY NOTES TO CONSOLIDATED FINANCIAL STATEMENTS JUNE 30, 2004 AND 2003 8.
+STOCK OPTIONS AND WARRANTS (Continued) A summary of the Company's stock option activity and related information follows:

 The weighted average remaining contractual life of options as of June 30, 2004 was as follows: